 Residence Hall Association (RHA): The Residence Hall Association serves as the umbrella organization for all the hall councils.
-RHA is a national recognized housing organization for students residing in the residence hall.
+RHA is a nationally recognized housing organization for students residing in the residence hall.
+RHA is the voice of the residence halls and helps plan various campus events throughout the school year.
 Suspension/Dismissal: Residents who are suspended or dismissed from the College must vacate their room within 24 hours of such action.
-If these individuals stay past the 24 hours, they will be charged a daily rate until they have taken care of all necessary check-out procedures and may be subject to further disciplinary action.
+If these individuals stay past 24 hours, they will be charged a daily rate until they have taken care of all necessary check-out procedures and may be subject to further disciplinary action.